How To Clean and Protect Rubber Trim Around Car Door and Windows

 Final Words

-As we have seen in this article, it’s not as hard to clean your car as you might think.
-All that you need is a few quality products, a little bit of time and effort, and the proper know-how and you’ll be able to keep your car’s rubber trim looking fresh and shiny for years to come.
+To clean and protect car rubber seals, all you need is a few quality products, a little bit of time and effort, and the proper know-how, and you’ll be able to keep your car’s rubber trim looking fresh and shiny for years to come.